cluesblues/teamcity-documentation/topics/python.md

 Launch the [unittest](https://docs.python.org/3/library/unittest.html) framework.

-You can specify a path to the unit test file in the additional arguments.
+To filter the scope of processed files, you can specify a path to the unit test files in the additional arguments.

 </td>

 <td>

-Enter `tests/*.py` as an argument to launch all Python files in the `tests` directory via the unittest framework.
+Optionally, enter `tests/*.py` as an argument to launch all Python files in the `tests` directory via the unittest framework.

 </td>